software-mansion/protostar/website/docs/legacy/07-testing/01-deploying-contracts.md

 ```

 :::info
-Please refer to ["passing tuples and structs in calldata"](https://www.cairo-lang.org/docs/hello_starknet/more_features.html#passing-tuples-and-structs-in-calldata) on how to serialize your constructor arguments to array of integers
+Please refer to ["passing tuples and structs in calldata"](https://www.cairo-lang.org/docs/hello_starknet/more_features.html#passing-tuples-and-structs-in-calldata) on how to serialize your constructor arguments to an array of integers
 :::

 Then run your test with